Where Healing Begins

 It takes trust to share your thoughts and feelings. and I will always offer you understanding, acceptance and compassion.

-My journey into counselling began following my own experience of a sudden and traumatic life event, so I understand how overwhelming life can feel at times.
+My personal journey into counselling began following my own experience of a sudden and traumatic life event.

 Before becoming a counsellor, I spent many years working in industry and volunteering in the charitable sector, supporting vulnerable people.

-As a mature counsellor, I draw on both professional training and life experience, which many clients have found reassuring and relatable.
+As a mature counsellor, I draw on both my professional training and also my life experience, which many clients have found reassuring and relatable.

-I have extensive experience counselling young people, both in schools and in my counselling private practice in East Kilbride.
+I have extensive experience counselling young people, both in comprehensive schools and in my counselling practice in East Kilbride.

-Finding the right counsellor for a young person can be challenging.
+This is why finding the right counsellor for a young person is not always easy.

-I am happy to offer an initial conversation to discuss what support might be helpful and answer any questions you may have before deciding to begin.
+I am happy to offer a courtesy call to discuss counselling young people and answer any counselling related questions you may have.

-The experience I have gained over the years as a Counsellor and Psychotherapist, has helped me appreciate that for many people life can be difficult and overwhelming, which is why choosing the right counsellor with whom to take that first step is of the utmost importance.
+As a Counsellor and Psychotherapist I have gained invaluable experience over many years which has helped me appreciate that many people find life difficult and overwhelming, which is why choosing the right counsellor with whom to take that first step is of the utmost importance.

-The Person-Centred Counselling Approach is based on the belief that we all have the capacity to solve our own problems, and as your counsellor I will create an accepting and safe space where you can share and explore your feelings and thoughts.
+The Person-Centred Counselling Approach is based on the belief that we all have the capacity to solve our own problems, and as your counsellor I will create an accepting space where you can share and explore your feelings in a safe and nurturing space.

-Counselling is also helpful if you are seeking personal growth, clarity or deeper self-understanding.
+Counselling is also helpful if you are seeking personal growth, clarity or deeper sense of self.

 Abuse